 An award-winning security services provider overcame the initial daunting aspects to hiring apprentices and now have two loyal full-time team members who surpassed expectations in every way.

-Back in 2018, Aylesbury-based Ashridge Group required more office support to meet the needs of its expansion.
+Aylesbury-based Ashridge Group was in need of more office support to meet the needs of its expansion.
 Running a small business, Group Chairman Mark Walker and Group Managing Director Emma Walker were conscious of the time and training that younger recruits may need compared to more experienced people, but any concerns were quickly washed away as they realised the capabilities of their new team members.

 Over the course of a year, they took on Isaac Richmond as an Accounting Apprentice and Shanice Nabi as a Business Administration Apprentice, with both impressing so much that they were offered full-time roles in the company at the end of their apprenticeships.